ahammadmejbah/Headless-Technologies-Limited/README.md

 <h3><code><b>Data Pre-processing:</b></code></h3>

 Datapoints that contain NAN values, if present in the question or answer columns, are dropped from the dataframe.
 I then read the question pattern for each datapoint and extracted the question text from that file in the dataframe.
 Newlines ("n") in the Queston column are replaced with "." fullstops.

+<h3><code><b>Data Cleaning: </b></code></h3>

+The content in the Question and Answer columns are cleaned up by deleting the [^\w\s\.\?] characters.
+The resulting text has its upper-case letters changed into lower-case ones.

+<h2><code><b>Word Embedding </b></code></h2>

+Embedding models are able to extract the meaning of words by making use of the contexts in which they appear.
+These models are founded on the concept of co-occurrence.
+I make use of the capabilities of such models and modify them so that they can be applied to a scenario of question-answering to serve as our baseline models.
+The following provides a detailed description of my implementation of embedding-based approaches:

+<h3><code><b> Model for answering questions based on Word2Vec data: </b></code></h3>

+Word2Vec is an application that learns word associations from a large text corpus by employing a neural network.
+This model, once trained, is able to recognize similarities within words.
+It can also be used to predict synonyms and measure the cosine similarity between different words.
+The machine is able to comprehend the semantics of the language because it is able to measure the degree to which words are similar to one another.
+Utilizing this in the construction of a FQA system is possible.
+On our dataset, I was able to modify word2vec embeddings in order to accommodate a question-and-answer format as follows:

+Using fundamental Python data manipulation techniques, the incoming data are first transformed into a list of lists.
+The word2vec model is updated with these new pieces of data.
+After that, the model is trained for a total of fifty epochs.
+The embedding size is maintained at its default value of 100, and the size of the context window is set to 8.
+After the model has been properly trained, I will start responding to inquiries.
+I broke down the question that we were asking into its individual words and input them into the Word2Vec system.
+After adding all of the created embeddings together, the results are then averaged.
+The question now has a context thanks to this embedding.
+After that, I go on to the relevant article content, which is intended to be the source from which the response is formed, and I break it up into individual phrases.
+After that, I utilize a method that is conceptually similar to locate embeddings for each sentence that is included in our article content.
+Once I obtain the embeddings for the question as well as for each phrase in the response text, I next use the cosine similarity method to determine the degree of similarity between the embeddings of the question and those of each article sentence.
+The prediction made by the model for the output of the given question is the phrase that has the greatest degree of similarity with the question.

 <h3><code>I have taken two parts from transformer:</code></h3>